 We offer strip fibreglass profiles with a high level of quality.
 All of our structural profiles are CE-marked, which is your guarantee of consistently high quality every time you make a purchase from us.
 Our strip profiles are corrosion-free and have a long life, even in demanding and corrosive conditions.

 Our fiberglass profiles combine several unique benefits that are not found in other, traditional materials:

 All these advantages combined into a single GRP material gives you a cost-effective alternative to concrete, steel, timber and aluminium.
 Here you can find an overview of the 10 most important advantages.

 The lightness, strength and durability of glass fiber reinforced polymers (GFRP) allow you to create intelligent end solutions.
 Our fiberglass profiles will give you the same great strength as steel, but at only a quarter of the density.
-This allows great weight savings with the GFRP components which creates a lighter design, resulting in a lower total weight for the finished solution.
+This allows great weight savings with the GFRP components resulting in a lighter design and a lower total weight for the finished solution.

 As a general rule, this will result in savings on the installation costs in terms of minimising special machinery, heavy lifting equipment, transport, personnel and assembly time, which can affect other operations.

 GRP profiles from Fiberline are corrosion-free and make for a cost-effective alternative to concrete, timber, steel or aluminium.
 This means that the grp pultruded profiles have a long functional life which makes it possible to avoid the need for costly replacements due to rust or deterioration.

 With our fiberglass composite profiles you get no or only minimal maintenance.
 This results in lower costs over the lifetime of the GRP profiles and the end product.
 Fiberline’s fibreglass beams and fibreglass profiles are extremely durable, even in harsh weather conditions and when exposed to corrosive conditions.
 Usually, they do not require any additional coating following production.
-Visit our FAQ-site for more information.
+Visit our download area for more information.